 The major issue affecting the SSA model is the shortage of strong-motion recordings within a sufficient distance to be used for selection and validation of existing ground motion prediction models.
 In this study, a choice of suitable GMPEs have been based on the crustal structure of the EARS, relying on a set of assumptions from seismotectonic considerations that still need full validation.
-Future installation of new strong-motion stations at potentially hazardous sites and the strengthening of existing seismic networks will be an essential advancement to verify the applicability of existing ground motion prediction models and to promote the development of new locally-calibrated ones.
+Future installation of new strong-motion stations at potentially hazardous sites and the strengthening of existing ground motion prediction models and to promote the development of new locally-calibrated ones.
 Moreover, the availability of strong-motion recordings will support site-specific hazard studies, which require empirical data for the calibration and verification of numerical seismic-response models.
 Note, however, that calculation of site-specific hazard is impractical for such a large area.
 For city scenarios, however, the use of site-specific information from local investigations and microzonation studies is highly advisable.
 This is a possible second-phase extension of this study.